Index Living Mall

-Index Living Mall Public Company Limited is a Thailand-based furniture retailer owned by Index Interfurn Group.
+Index Living Mall Public Company Limited (อินเด็กซ์ ลิฟวิ่งมอลล์) is a Thailand-based furniture retailer, formerly named Bangkok Franchise Co., Ltd., and was renamed Index Living Mall Public Company Limited in 2004.
 With a concept of a "special mall" entirely devoted to displaying and selling the company's furniture, the company opened its first branch in December 2002 at Future Park Rangsit in suburban Bangkok.
-As of 2017, the company has 31 branches throughout Thailand.
+As of 2025, the company has 35 branches throughout Thailand.
+These include 6 branches in Bangkok, 11 in the central region, 1 in the western region, 5 in the eastern region, 5 in the northeastern region, 3 in the northern region, and 4 in the southern region.

 Apart from Thailand, future locations include seven new malls in India in five years, six outlets in Indonesia, Dubai, UAE and Russia Barnaul.

+In 2019, the company was listed on the Stock Exchange of Thailand under the ticker symbol ILM.

+Business

+The company operates in the retail sale of furniture and home decoration products.
+Its products and services include bedroom sets, beds, wardrobes, sofas, ready-made kitchen furniture, office furniture, home decorative items, and other related products for the domestic furnishings market.